-Accumulated Other Comprehensive Income (Loss) - As of June 30, 2013, Accumulated Other Comprehensive Income (Loss) on the Company's Unaudited Condensed Consolidated Statement of Financial Condition includes an accumulated Unrealized Gain (Loss) on Marketable Securities, net, and a Foreign Currency Translation Adjustment Gain (Loss), net, of (\$1,519) and (\$9,396), respectively.
+Accumulated Other Comprehensive Income (Loss) - As of June 30, 2014, Accumulated Other Comprehensive Income (Loss) on the Company's Unaudited Condensed Consolidated Statement of Financial Condition includes an accumulated Unrealized Gain (Loss) on Marketable Securities, net, and a Foreign Currency Translation Adjustment Gain (Loss), net, of (\$1,600) and (\$6,220), respectively.

-Other Revenue, Including Interest, and the Provision for Income Taxes on the Unaudited Condensed Consolidated Statement of Operations for the six months ended June 30, 2013 includes (\$1,683) and (\$573), respectively, reclassified from Accumulated Other Comprehensive Income (Loss) related to the recognition of a cumulative foreign exchange translation loss as a result of the consolidation of Pan.
+Income (Loss) from Discontinued Operations, and the Provision (Benefit) for Income Taxes from Discontinued Operations on the Unaudited Condensed Consolidated Statement of Operations for the six months ended June 30, 2013 includes (\$1,683) and (\$573), respectively, reclassified from Accumulated Other Comprehensive Income (Loss) related to the recognition of a cumulative foreign exchange translation loss as a result of the consolidation of Pan.